ginarm1/Ktusaro/README.md

 Check if you have in Microsoft Services  stopped postgresql-x64-14:

 1. Search Services in Microsoft searchbar.
 2. Look for postgresql-x64-14.
 It might have status "Running".
-If it is, make status "Stop"
+If it is, stop the service (status should be blank)

 # Authorization